Who loves to read?? :)

-Did you know how much creativity goes behind each choreography?
+Did you know how much creativity goes behind choreographing each piece of a dance?
 Twyla Tharp will share in The Creative Habits why building creative habits are critical to making creative thinking a routine.
 For those who want analytical and academic background on how creative thinking and decision making works in our brain, pick up Mihaly Csikszentmihalyi's Flow to get satisfying answers and perspective.
 Educators who want to understand how creative exercise and games can help students build a more open perspective, Tina Seelig's inGenius is a great reading as she shares her experience teaching innovation and creativity classes at Standford University.
 The War of Art is great for those who want to understand how powerful attitude is in understanding creativity.
 Both educators and practitioners will enjoy The Art of Possibility by Zanders if they want to understand how creativity can empower individuals to see possibilities in front of adversities in art, music, and relationships.

 But I want to know how this makes sense in the business world.

 I get it.
 So do many of us.

 What I found to be most impactful is to realize how many other innovators have been change agents in their organizations and field by bringing a different insight.
 How did they do it?
 These five researchers and creatives will take you on a journey to show you how experts in ad, government, medical, science, and door designers have.